LinfeiHe/schoolwork/README.md

-This is the backups of my coursework during my postgraduate education in ecust.
+This is the backups of my coursework during graduate education in ecust.
-All work are completed by one of three languages c++, matlab or python.
+All work are completed by languages in c++, matlab or python.